Skip to main content

 • Specific problem situations/ concepts/ crisis intervention in social work including selected areas of law

-Attendance modules
+Presence modules

 • Introduction to scientific work

-• Introduction to methods of social work
+• Introduction to social work methods

-• Conversation and counseling in social work
+• Conversation and counselling in social work

-• Diversity: methodological approaches in social work
+• Diversity: Methodological approaches in social work

 • Ethics and professional action in social work